 Share-based payments.
 The Group share-based compensation plans are classified as cash-settled share-based payments.
-A provision in the amount of the prorated fair value of the payment obligation is recognized as of the balance sheet date.
+A provision amounted to the prorated fair value of the payment obligation is recognized as of the balance sheet date.
 Changes in the fair value are charged or credited to profit or loss.
 The fair value is determined using accepted financial-industry methods.